home-assistant/home-assistant.io/source/_posts/2024-06-11-roadmap-introduction.markdown

 ## FAQ

-1. I want feature X!
+#### 1. I want feature X!

 Sure thing, we hear you.
 If you really want feature X, can you tell us and everyone in our community more about it, such as, what problems will this feature solve?
 Better yet, is it a recurring problem you have noticed that will help many other people?
 Use cases, research, and various evidence help us all decide whether we will proceed with such a feature.
 Make some noise on our forums, submit it to our feature requests, and see if it resonates with others.
 Maybe a contributor can help you out if the need is strong enough

-2. I think the Home Assistant project should go in direction Y.
+#### 2. I think the Home Assistant project should go in direction Y.

-  If you have some brilliant vision, please feel free to discuss them in the comments section of the roadmap, or post your thoughts on our forums.
-Our direction is not determined by any one person, but by the collective needs of our users, guided by our Open Home values of privacy, choice, and sustainability.
-Any ideas that can benefit these areas may be considered part of our project vision.
+If you have a brilliant vision of what Home Assistant can become, please feel free to discuss them openly in the comments section of the roadmap, or post your thoughts on our forums.
+Our direction is determined by the collective needs of our users, guided by our Open Home values of privacy, choice, and sustainability.
+Any ideas that can benefit these areas may be considered to become part of our project vision.